uzervlad/aoc2023/README.md

 Day 5 has a [separate branch](https://github.com/uzervlad/aoc2023/tree/day5-rayon) that parallelizes range calculations

 Day 7 is available on a [separate branch](https://github.com/uzervlad/aoc2023/tree/day7) for *reasons*

+Day 10 is available on a [separate branch](https://github.com/uzervlad/aoc2023/tree/day10) because the code is fucking horrific